Driving Instructor Training

 Part 3 Of The Driving Instructors Exam: Instructional Ability

 The test is a practical test that lasts about an hour.
-A specially qualified senior DSA Examiner will take you through the test and mark you.
+A specially qualified senior DVSA Examiner will take you through the test and mark you.
 It is designed to test whether you can pass on your knowledge to students with different levels of ability through your practical teaching skills.

 There are two parts to the test.
 In part 1, you have to teach a learner with limited driving skills; and in part 2 you have to make an assessment and give remedial instruction to either a learner who is at test standard or a qualified driver who is undergoing driver development training.